 Why does UChicago require me to have health insurance?

-While the Student Health and Counseling clinics can provide primary care for students who pay the Student Services Fee, students often incur additional medical expenses for medications, laboratory work, hospitalizations, and specialty care.
+While UChicago Student Wellness can provide primary care for students at no cost, students often incur additional medical expenses for medications, laboratory work, hospitalizations, and specialty care.
 It is important that students are able to receive appropriate health care when necessary, without undue financial burden.
 Additionally, the Affordable Care Act requires most individuals to have health insurance that meets certain standards of coverage.

 What happens if I do not elect to enroll or waive coverage by the set deadline?